 Besides a minimum off-time, there is also a minimum on-time which will take effect when the output voltage is adjusted very low and the input voltage is very high.
-Should the operation require a shorter minimum on-time than the typical 100 ns, individual switching pulses will be skipped.
+Should the operation require an on-time shorter than minimum, individual switching pulses will be skipped.